How Information Evolves: Stability-Driven Assembly and the Emergence of a Natural Genetic Algorithm: Chemical SDA/GA Simulation

 It is useful to contrast these results with equilibrium-based analyses such as those derived from mass–action kinetics (MAK) models \cite{fogler1999chemical,TuranyiTomlin2014}.
 To render the governing equations linear and analytically tractable, such models typically assume constant reaction rates and well-mixed dynamics.
 These assumptions ensure mathematical stability but suppress the very mechanisms that enable open-ended evolution.
 With constant rates, all species participate equivalently in a Markovian flow, and long-term behavior is governed by equilibrium concentrations determined by stoichiometry rather than by differential persistence.
 Once equilibrium is reached, directional change ceases.

 In contrast, the SDA/GA framework does not assume constant rates or equilibrium conditions.
-As discussed in the continuum Fokker-Planck analysis earlier, effective turnover depends on stability and feeds back on the evolving population distribution, producing a nonlinear, self-consistent drift absent from classical equilibrium models.
-This persistence-driven feedback creates selection: stable motifs accumulate, unstable ones vanish, and parent sampling becomes increasingly biased.
+As established in the population update of Section~\ref{sec:pattern-evolution}, effective turnover depends on stability and feeds back on the evolving population distribution: persistence times bias which patterns participate in further interactions, which in turn shape the population.
+This nonlinear, self-consistent feedback creates selection: stable motifs accumulate, unstable ones vanish, and parent sampling becomes increasingly biased.
 The simulations reflect this mechanism directly: entropy and diversity initially expand, then contract as a few stable motifs dominate, while recombination continually introduces novelty and yields heavy-tailed population structure.
 What appears in equilibrium theory as a static steady state is, in the SDA view, a transient outcome of ongoing competition, turnover, and selection.
 This distinction clarifies why equilibrium approaches are limited in their ability to capture chemical systems that exhibit genuinely evolutionary dynamics.